ricketytoc/tp/docs/DeveloperGuide.md

 1. User requests to edit an employee with index and new details.
 2. EmployeeManager edits the employee.
 3. EmployeeManager shows an updated list of employees.
-4. Use case ends.
+   Use case ends.

 **Extensions**

 * 1a.
 The given index is invalid.
     * 1a1.
-EmployeeManager informs user that the given index is invalid.
-    * 1a2.
-User enters new index.
-    * Steps 1a1-1a2 are repeated until the index entered is valid.
+EmployeeManager shows an error message.

-    * Use case resumes from step 2.
+      Use case ends.

 * 1b.
 EmployeeManager detects invalid information.
     * 1b1.
-EmployeeManager informs user that some information is invalid.
-    * 1b2.
-EmployeeManager requests user to enter details of the employee.
-    * 1b3.
-User enters the requested details.
-    * Steps 1b1 - 1b3 are repeated until the data entered are correct.
+EmployeeManager shows an error message.

-    * Use case resumes from step 2.
+      Use case ends

 * 1c.
+No details are given.
+    * 1c1.
+EmployeeManager shows an error message.

+      Use case ends.

+* 1d.
 EmployeeManager detects a duplicate ID.
-    * 1c1.
-EmployeeManager informs user that the employee already exists.
+    * 1d1.
+EmployeeManager shows an error message.

-    * Use case ends.
+      Use case ends.

 **Use case: UC5 - Find an employee**